-His great great grandfather designed the London sewage system, and he has been accused of taking prime time TV to a gutter level.
+The great, great grandfather of Peter Bazalgette designed the London sewage system, and he has been accused of taking prime time TV to a gutter level.
 Yet OLIVER STYLES finds the media tycoon has exquisite taste…

 You might sneer at Peter Bazalgette by association – as creative director and UK chairman of TV production company Endemol, this is the man behind the intellectually inert reality TV phenomenon Big Brother.
 But he’s also a wine-loving, opera-going gastronome, and creator of the only TV programme of the last two decades to consistently push wine into the mainstream.

-Yet he can, on occasion, appear removed from his self-styled image as a man of the people.
+Yet Peter Bazalgette can, on occasion, appear removed from his self-styled image as a man of the people.
 He talks in a frightfully well-spoken timbre, but can’t understand why London wine merchants are ‘full of public schoolboys’.

 He also enjoys what many would see as the highbrow entertainment of theatre and opera (he’s a benefactor of the English National Opera) and is co-chairman of the British Academy of Gastronomes.